mrjones2014/codesettings.nvim/README.md

 - Minimal API: one function you call per server setup, or with a global hook (see example below)
 - Optional `jsonls` integration (enabled by default) for schema-based completion of LSP settings
 - Supports custom config file names/locations
+- See [./schemas/](https://github.com/mrjones2014/codesettings.nvim/tree/master/schemas) for the list of supported LSPs

 ## Requirements